 According to the Equal Employment Opportunity Commission (EEOC), making recruitment decisions based on information such as age, race, national origin, gender, religion, disability and any other genetic could be grounds for a discrimination case.

-To put this into perspective, LinkedIn was forced to take action over 20 million fake accounts on its platform in 2019.
+To put this into perspective.
+LinkedIn is under obligation to take action over 20 million fake accounts on its platform in 2019.

 Background Screening Rules